Skip to main content

 2Namespaces: Logical containers that organize data objects within Dremio's Open Catalog, providing hierarchical organization and access control for tables, views, and folders.

-3Sources: Self-hosted catalogs, object stores, or databases.
+3Connections: Self-hosted catalogs, object stores, and databases.

-4Path: Dot-separated identifier indicating the location of the object, starting with the source or catalog name, followed by any folders, and ending with the name of table or view.
+4Path: Dot-separated identifier indicating the location of the object, starting with the source or catalog name, followed by any folders, and ending with the name of the table or view.

 SQL Runner